|

 'BUKU' |

-word derived from French 'beaucoup', meaning plenty.
-The
+French 'beaucoup', meaning plenty.
+The Vietnamese

-the Yanks, Kiwis and Aussies. |
+Yanks, Kiwis and Aussies. |

 'BUSHMAN SCOUT' |